 Teaching is another great remote job for extroverts.
 And thanks to modern technology, more and more teaching positions can be done online.
 You could, for instance, work as a language teacher and teach kids English or any other language.

 Or maybe you are qualified in another subject like history or mathematics.
-There are many kids and teens that need extra private lessons to pass their school exams.
+There are many kids and teens who need extra private lessons to pass their school exams.

 Here you usually prepare your lessons (or get a curriculum from the institute you work for) and work through them with your students via video calls.